ghacks Technology News

 • Retinex filter for reducing shadows and increasing local contrast

-Image Analyzer is plugin driven and the software developer provides links to several plugins on their website that can be added by simply moving them into the ProcessingPlugins folder of the application.
-Image processing plugins like Combine for High Dynamic Range, 3D modeling, batch processing and Fractal interpolation are available and make up fine additions to image analyzer.
+Image Analyzer is plugin driven and the developer provides links to several plugins on the program website that can be added by simply moving them into the ProcessingPlugins folder of the application.
+Image processing plugins like Combine for High Dynamic Range, 3D modeling, batch processing and Fractal interpolation are available and make fine additions to the program.

 The image processing tool has build in camera, scanner and printer support and runs fine on most Microsoft operating systems.
 To be precise it runs fine on Windows 98, Windows ME, Windows 2000, Windows XP and Windows Vista.
 The size of Image Analyzer is 800 Kilobytes packed.